worou/charisma-move/README.md

 The React `AboutPage` now includes a small example component (`DataList`) that fetches and adds items using the backend API.

-Install the frontend dependencies in the project root and start the Vite dev server.
+Install the frontend dependencies (and ensure the backend ones are installed via `npm run setup`) in the project root and start the Vite dev server.
 The configuration proxies any `/api` calls to the backend on port `3001` so that registration and login work during development.

 ```bash
 npm install